DataDog/integrations-extras/open_policy_agent/README.md

    kubectl apply -f agent.yaml
    ```

-9. Copy the integration artifact .whl file to your Kubernetes nodes or upload it to a public URL
+9. Copy the integration artifact .whl file to your Kubernetes nodes or upload it to a public URL.

 10. Run the following command to install the integrations wheel with the Agent: